wordium/i290P4/README.md

 ======
 Project title: Stalkerbook: The Who Am I?
 Facebook Guessing Game

 Project description: The user is asked to log into Facebook so that the app can access the user's friend list.
-The app picks one of the user's connections and the user has to guess who that person is based on 3-5 clues.
+The app picks one of the user's connections and the user has to guess who that person within 3 tries.
 A number of other random friends are added, so that the user doesn't have to choose blindly.
-After each wrong guess, the user is given another clue, but this lowers the potential number of points available.
+Initially, 3 clues are given, but after each unsuccessful attempt, an additional clue is given.
 Scoring, time bonuses, and a combo multiplier are added for EXTREME FUN.
 Leaderboards keep track of all-time scores, player scores, and individual "target" scores.
 Facebook targets are randomly chosen from the user's connections, so long as they have at least one educational institution and one company listed.
 All other friends in the list are randomly chosen with image and name, to be potential wrong guesses.

 Team members and roles:
- - Dan Tsai: PHP and MySQL backend, CSS, HTML, JavaScript.
-Leaderboards.
+ - Dan Tsai: PHP and MySQL backend, CSS, HTML, JavaScript, Leaderboards.
  - Jenton Lee: PHP, HTML, JavaScript.
 Facebook and data scraping.
  - Eunkwang Joo: CSS, HTML, JavaScript.
 Scoring.
  - Sandra Helsley: CSS, HTML, JavaScript.
 Friend grid, prettiness, code police, nonsensical commit message writer.